Doc Templates

 • Click Next when you're done.

-7. New doc menu: Specify the name that you will click in the New Doc menu to use the doc template.
+7. Create menu: Specify the name that you will click in the Create menu to use the doc template.
 This also serves as the doc template's name (only visible in Workona).
 Click Next when you're done.

 8. Doc creation form: Set up the doc creation form that will appear when users create docs from the doc template.
 We recommend specifying a doc naming convention, as well as default folder and permissions.
-The defaults you specify will be applied when you use the template (you'll be able to adjust any of the fields before creating the doc).
+The defaults you specify will be applied when you use the template (you'll be able to adjust any of the fields before creating the doc), as well as adding properties that you want replaced in the generated doc content.
 Then click Next when you're done.

 • Default Google Drive Folder: The folder the docs will be saved in.

-9. Share doc template: If you're happy with how your doc template is working, you can optionally share it with your team.
-All team members will see the doc template appear within the New Doc menu in Workona, and they will be able to create docs from the template.
+10. Share doc template: If you're happy with how your doc template is working, you can optionally share it with your team.
+All team members will see the doc template appear within the Create menu in Workona, and they will be able to create docs from the template.

 Keep Google Drive organized with consistent doc names